Scope: Prime Mover Free / Pro version

 Disabling or Enabling this Feature

-This is helpful if you are migrating to a mirror site with already same set of users (same user IDs from source site to target site).
-It would just be a waste of resources to include users in the migration (especially if you have tons of users).
+This is helpful if you are migrating to a mirror site with the same set of users (duplicate user IDs from the source site to the target site).
+Including users in the migration would be a waste of resources (especially if you have many users).

 This is how it looks like in the export options menu (for Pro version users):